 The Alternative Financing Act

-If the total value exceeds EUR 5 million or if the limit defined in Article 3 para.
-2 AltFG is exceeded, the general obligation to publish a prospectus applies accordingly.
+If the total consideration exceeds EUR 5 million or where the threshold pursuant to Article 3 para.
+1 of the Alternative Financing Act (AltFG; Alternativfinanzierungsgesetz) is exceeded, then the general obligation to produce a prospectus applies.

 Individual investment limit

 The maximum amount that may be invested by any investor over a twelve-month period must generally not exceed EUR 5,000.
 This limit does not apply in the case of professional investors as defined in the Alternative Investment Fund Managers Act (AIFMG; Alternatives Investmentfonds Manager-Gesetz) or in the case of legal persons (provided they are not consumers) or if the investor provides the corresponding information on income and/or financial assets.

 This obligation to provide investors with information is met by providing an information document (see “Information document in accordance with the AltFG”) that complies with the terms of the AltFG and the Alternative Financing Information Regulation (AltF-InfoV; Alternativfinanzierungs-Informationsverordnung).
 The information should be checked for coherence, completeness and comprehensibility by, for example, an auditor, a lawyer, a notary, a management consultant, an asset manager or the responsible audit association in the case of a cooperative.

 This check should also involve ensuring that the contractual conditions and information document are consistent with each other.
 Where information is not made available to a consumer in accordance with the Consumer Protection Act (KSchG; Konsumentenschutzgesetz), the consumer is entitled to withdraw from the offer or contract concerned.
 The withdrawal right shall lapse upon expiry of a two week period after the day upon which the investor has received the missing information and the investor has been briefed about their withdrawal right.